Real estate investing is perhaps one of the oldest side hustles in existence.

 But those problems are all solvable, and when done right, real estate can be an extremely time-leveraged investment vehicle.

-In fact, I consider real estate an important passive income investment for me — even though I happily rent my own home and don’t directly own any other properties.
+In fact, I consider real estate an important passive income investment for me — even though I don’t directly own any buildings or land outside of my own home.

 How does that work?